salrashid123/oauth2/README.md

 ```

 The distinct advantage of using this encapsulated within a `TokenSource` is that the refresh and management all happens within the context of the caller.
 That is, you could use the 'file based' token source by reading it in directly, then manually making a TokenSource and then using that TokenSource within a GCP library like Cloud Storage.
 However, when that static token expires, it is irrecoverable and the GCS client will fail even if a "new file with a new token" is available.
 In contrast, if it is included within a TokenSource like this, the refresh is managed internally and the calling api library (eg, GCS) would not throw any exceptions.

+## Using Impersonated IdTokens or Impersonated Downscoped Credentials

+You can also mix and match several credential types together in a chain by applying one credential as a source to another.

+For example, to chain

+* Impersonated Credentials --> ID Token, see [impersonated->idtoken](https://gist.github.com/salrashid123/fd3236d7405748120089d2c93f71faac)
+* Impersonated Credentials --> Downscope, see [impersonated->downscoped](https://gist.github.com/salrashid123/c894e3029be76243761709cf834c7ed1)

 ### Usage YubiKeyTokenSource